Seth Jones: Chicago Blackhawks (2021–2025)

 On July 23, 2021, Jones, along with 2021 first-round and 2022 sixth-round picks, was traded to the Chicago Blackhawks in exchange for Adam Boqvist, 2021 first-round and second-round picks, and a conditional draft pick.

 On July 28, 2021, Jones signed an eight-year, $76 million contract extension with the Blackhawks.

 Florida Panthers (2025–present)

+Jones with the Florida Panthers in 2025.

 Reports emerged in late February 2025 that Jones had requested a trade from Chicago, owing to frustration over the team's regular-season struggles.
 Approximately a week later, on March 1, Jones was traded to the Florida Panthers, alongside a fourth-round draft pick, in exchange for Spencer Knight and a conditional first-round pick.

 Jones scored the first goal as part of Florida's 6–1 game seven victory over the Toronto Maple Leafs on May 18, 2025.
 He recorded four goals and five assists for nine points in 23 playoff games.
 On June 17, Jones became a Stanley Cup champion for the first time when the Panthers defeated the Edmonton Oilers 5–1 in game six of the 2025 Stanley Cup Final.